Frequently asked questions

 I didn’t completely stop drinking overnight, it was a bit of a process finding the right support in order to achieve it.
 I didn’t have any physical withdrawal symptoms.
 I believe my dependence was more psychological than physical.

-The best side effect is never having a hangover now!
+The best side effect is never feeling the morning after effect of alcohol and never having a hangover!

 Q: Have you replaced alcohol with anything else as a treat?

 A: No, I don’t really see the need.
 I never used alcohol as a 'treat' in the first place.
 I was never a fan of alcohol growing up (late teens/early twenties) and am still not a fan today.
 I think it is an awfully expensive pastime to have for something that provides very little positive benefit in life.
 I like this quote from Annie Grace when she debunks alcohol as a tool for happiness: